ivan-hc/ArchImage/README.md

 ```
 It is now possible to read errors related to the application.

-For more detailed output, I redirect you to the guide on the usage of `LD_DEBUG`, at https://www.bnikolic.co.uk/blog/linux-ld-debug.html

-For example, to know what are the missing libraries:
+For more verbose output, use `LD_DEBUG`, like this (for example, to know what are the missing libraries):
 ```
 LD_DEBUG=libs ./AppRun
 ```
-and then add the missing libraries from the directory "junest-backups" and try again until your app runs as expected.

-3. Add your changes to your script and try to rebuild the AppImage.

-If you have any doubts you can [open an issue](https://github.com/ivan-hc/ArchImage/issues) or search for a solution among the existing ones ([here](https://github.com/ivan-hc/ArchImage/issues?q=)).
+I redirect you to the guide on the usage of `LD_DEBUG`, at https://www.bnikolic.co.uk/blog/linux-ld-debug.html

 See also